 In simple terms, yes.
 We at Arincen know many people who day trade as their living.
 However, like anything else we attempt that is worthwhile, the pathway to success is not easy.
 If it were easy, everyone would be wealthy and no one would have a regular job.
 Ask any successful trader about what they do, and the response is likely to be that they traded as a side hustle for a very long time before pivoting to trading full time.
 What sets them apart, however, is that they have invested intense levels of energy, money, time, and work to achieve their goals, whereas most people are unwilling to pay such a price.

 It's crucial to understand that cases of extreme wealth are outliers.
-Studies indicate that only about 3% of day traders are profitable, with less than 1% achieving consistent, predictable earnings.
-Therefore, while substantial profits are possible, they are exceedingly rare and often accompanied by significant financial risk.
-Here are some of the most common questions that require answers before you start day trading for a living:
+Studies indicate that only about 3% of day traders are profitable, with about 1.1% earning more than the Brazilian minimum wage and less than 1% achieving consistent, predictable earnings.
+Therefore, while substantial profits are possible, they are rare and often come with significant financial risk.

 How much money will you begin trading with?